jasonbarbee/TekLinksCodeCamp-Jan-2017/Lab 5 - All Together Now/Lab 5.md

 numbertocall="yourcell"
 customername="Example Customer"
 ```
-Do not change the Roomid.
-The roomid key already points to the TekLinks Spark Code Camp Room.
+The roomid key already points to the TekLinks Spark Code Camp Room, you can change it to your own room key.

 ---
-# Ansible - Call a conditional Task
+# Ansible - Call a conditional Task - Reference
 ### We will use include/when to match conditions in Ansible.
+### This is reference only, the code is ready for you to run as aws-scan.yml

 ```yaml
     - name: collect all facts from the device
       vyos_facts: